pablocarderam/opqua/README.md

 (naive, infected, recovered, dead) across selected populations in the model, with one line for each compartment.

-A host or vector is considered recovered if it has protection sequences of any kind and is not infected.
+A host or vector is considered recovered if it has immunity sequences of any kind and is not infected.

 _Arguments:_